 Will you be my valentine? (ti-ti, ti-ti, ti-ti, ta)

 Decide how to perform the ostinato.
 You could use body percussion, found sounds or instruments.

-In Person: Play the recording. (if not allowed to sing) and have the students perform the ostinato with the recording on instruments or body percussion.
+In-Person: play the recording (if not allowed to sing.)
+Have the students perform the ostinato with the recording on instruments or body percussion.
 If the recording is too fast, use the gear wheel tool to slow it down.

 Have students find something to use for sticks, drums and shakers.

 (the song calls for triangles, but substitute shakers)

 sticks = wooden spoons or a pair of roasting sticks

 drums = ice cream bucket, large bowl or cardboard box

 shakers = fill a small container with rice or macaroni

 Sing the song and play instruments during the instrument verses.